-2013 FEDC Legislative Agenda and Resources
+2013 FEDC Legislative Agenda

 A summary of the Legislative Priorities Agenda follows:

 - Protect our Ability to Recruit and Retain Companies and Grow Jobs.
 FEDC strongly supports transparency in government processes and funding.
 FEDC also believes that due to the lack of a “bright line” in determining the status of a private economic development agency, Florida is at a competitive disadvantage in attracting potential businesses.
-We believe economic development works best when both the public and private sector can work in tandem to provide economic incentives for businesses to locate and grow.
+We believe economic development works best when both the public and private sector can work in tandem to provide financial incentives for businesses to locate and grow.

 - Support Florida’s Businesses.
 FEDC supports efforts to create an Entrepreneurial Ecosystem for attracting, retaining and growing jobs in Florida and thus supports funding state measures to increase access to capital needed for growth for Florida small businesses.